apache/accumulo-examples/docs/dirlist.md

 ## Directory Table

-Here is a illustration of what data looks like in the directory table:
+Here is an illustration of what data looks like in the directory table:

     row colf:colq [vis]	value
     000 dir:exec [exampleVis]    true